 Liquidity risk is the risk that the Company will encounter difficulty in meeting its financial obligations as they become due.
 This risk arises in normal operations from fluctuations in cash flow as a result of the timing of mortgage investment advances and repayments and the need for working capital.
-Management routinely forecasts future cash flow sources and requirements to ensure cash is efficiently utilized.
+Management routinely forecasts future cash flow sources and requirements to ensure cash isefficiently utilized.

-The contractual maturities of financial liabilities as at September 30, 2020 and September 30, 2019 are disclosed in note 16:
+The contractual maturities of financial liabilities as at September 30, 2021 and December 31, 2020 are: